Hotels near Moline Senior High School

 Which hotels near Moline Senior High School are good for families?

 Several hotels near Moline Senior High School are well-suited for families.
-Spark by Hilton Moline Quad Cities (2.11 mi) offers complimentary breakfast and on-site laundry.
-Americas Best Value Inn Moline (2.29 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Comfort Inn Moline - Quad Cities (2.38 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Spark by Hilton Moline Quad Cities (2.11 mi, from $73/night), Americas Best Value Inn Moline (2.29 mi, from $48/night), and Comfort Inn Moline - Quad Cities (2.38 mi, from $82/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Spark by Hilton Moline Quad Cities also has suites.
+Comfort Inn Moline - Quad Cities also has suites.

 Which hotels near Moline Senior High School are good for team or group travel?